nijo-tan/EE-Emerge-2020-LightFight/README.md

 ## About the Project
-We wanted to developed a highly entertaining game for people of all ages.
-Therefore, we decided to focus on a project that could generate for a few seconds of quick entertainment and capatilize on that.
-We wanted to incorporate button smashing and rainbow aesthetics, which resulted in the emergence of LightFight.
+We wanted to develop a highly entertaining game for people of all ages.
+We decided to focus on a project that could generate for a few seconds of quick entertainment and incorporate button smashing along with rainbow aesthetics, which resulted in the emergence of LightFight.

-LightFight is a two player competitive game that has users smashing buttons as fast as possible in a race to the finish.
+LightFight is a two-player competitive game where users smash buttons as fast as possible in a race to the finish.
 The game is centralized around a common "Control Light" that changes color randomly.
-Each user presses a corresponding button based on the color of the Control Light.
-Each time a user correctly presses a button they are awarded a point.
-Each time a user presses the incorrect button they lose a point.
-Correct button presses are Indicated by a flashing "Progress Light".
-Each Progress light remains on after a total of 5 correct presses.
-Once all of an individual's Progress Lights are lit the associated player wins.
+Each user presses a corresponding button based on the color of the Control Light, and they are awarded a point for correctly pressing a button.
+However, each time a user presses the incorrect button, they lose a point.
+Correct button presses are indicated by a flashing "Progress Light" which remains on after a total of 5 correct presses.
+Once all of an individual's Progress Lights are lit, the associated player wins.

 Our project was completed over the course of three quarters in EE-Emerge.
 The class is sponsored by Texas Instruments who has been a great supporter throughout our learning process.
 LightFight is designed using the Texas Instruments MSP430 Microcontroller and Energia IDE.